dmccreary/micropython-clocks-and-watches/docs/kits/ili9341/02-config.md

 # Creating a Hardware Configuration File

-Rather than hard coding the pin numbers in every example, lets put all our hardware configuration data in a single file.
+Rather than hard-coding the pin numbers in every example, let's put all our hardware configuration data in a single file.
 All the examples from here on can use that configuration data.